Souvik-0612/Souvik-0612/README.md

 # Hi there 👋
 ### Main reason to come here is a small but interesting history:

-I started coding when I came to 1st year in college.
+I started coding when I came to 1st year in the [college](https://rkmvccrahara.org/).
 <!--
 **Souvik-0612/Souvik-0612** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.